AnthDavis26/PAG_Text/README.md

 I'll start with a prototype.
 I don't have a concrete plan for the flow of the game.

 ### What is with that title?
-Frankly, I don't know.
 I played [Game Dev Tycoon](https://www.greenheartgames.com/app/game-dev-tycoon/) and I chose to "create" a post apocalypse-based game.
 I started the title with "Post-Apocalyptic" and after a few seconds of consideration, arbitrarily ended the title with "George."
 I thought it was funny for some reason, and it stuck with me.